marianmeres/demino/README.md

 ## Non-default routing

-Other than the default [simple-router](https://github.com/marianmeres/simple-router), Demino ships two other router implementations, which can be activated via the factory option `routerFactory`.
+In addition to the default [simple-router](https://github.com/marianmeres/simple-router), Demino ships with two additional router implementations that can be activated via the `routerFactory` factory setting.

 ### Fixed router